 In our focused mission for animals in research, NEAVS holds a unique position.
-We are one of only three anti-vivisection societies in the U.S. (all separate organizations).
+We are proud to be one of only three anti-vivisection societies in the U.S. (all separate organizations).

 Despite our regional name, NEAVS works nationally and internationally.
 Our Boston location, however, positions us in one of the three U.S. hubs (MA, NY, CA) for biomedical research, science education, and biotechnology.
 Further, NEAVS’ leadership includes a Board of Directors, each with more than 30 years of experience in the animal protection movement.
 Each director/officer holds a doctoral level degree in their professions (psychology, sociology, and law).
 The Board has a clear focus on programs and is committed to keeping our administration and development costs at or below national standards.
 In addition, our Advisory Board represents individuals from law, medicine, and other specialties who provide input and direction.
 Our office has a vegan and cruelty-free product policy.
 While we are committed to working for our anti-vivisection mission, we support all aspects of animal protection and rights.
 We “walk the talk.”

 NEAVS is fully committed to accountability.
-In 2014 we spent 77% of our budget on programs.
-By using your donations wisely and keeping overhead to a minimum, we make your donations as effective as they can be.
-Each year NEAVS finances are subjected to an independent audit.
+By keeping overheard to a minimium, we make sure all donations are used effectively.
+Each year, NEAVS finances are subjected to an independent audit.
 In addition, we have a strict conflict of interest policy to ensure that NEAVS staff are hired on their merit and serve a vital function.

 NEAVS' unique strength and effectiveness comes in great part from careful strategic program and fiscal planning.
 We initiate campaigns based on our overarching, four-point strategy for getting all animals out of labs: